 While Osaka offers the modern and vibrant city’s atmosphere, various different kinds of attractions can be enjoyed in other cities of Western Japan including Kyoto, Nara, Kobe, etc. There are several great neighbouring cities which you can access easily from Osaka within one day.
 If you are planning to visit Osaka, I’d highly recommend you to take a day trip to explore Western Japan in depth.
-In this article, I have listed some of the most amazing activities and day trips from Osaka in 2020!
+In this article, I have listed some of the most amazing activities and day trips from Osaka!

 Before starting, when you travel around Kansai area, it’s highly recommended to purchase “JR West Kansai Area Pass” which allow you to travel multiple cities by local trains and bus, including the Kansai Airport express “HARUKA”.
 This ticket is only sold for foreign visitors, so take a benefit to travel comfortably and save money!

 Kyoto is arguably one of the most attractive cities on the planet.
 The ancient capital city is full of historic wonders, notable landmarks and the beautiful nature that everyone should see once in a lifetime.
 Although Kyoto is recommended to spend for a couple days at least, you can visit there easily from Osaka (it takes only 30 mins by train!).

 More info about Kyoto: Top Things to Do in Kyoto : Kyoto Bucket List